Analysis of the QCD Kondo phase using random matrices

-Recently the Kondo effect in relativistic nuclear and quark matter has been discussed \cite{Yasui:2013xr,Hattori:2015hka,Ozaki:2015sya,Yasui:2016ngy,Yasui:2016svc,Kanazawa:2016ihl,Yasui:2017izi,Suzuki:2017gde,Kimura:2018vxj,Hattori:2019zig,Suenaga:2019jqu}.
-In such systems the impurity is either a single heavy quark (charm and bottom) or a hadron including a heavy quark (e.g., $D$ and $B$ mesons).
+Recently the Kondo effect in relativistic nuclear and quark matter has been discussed \cite{Yasui:2013xr,Hattori:2015hka,Ozaki:2015sya,Yasui:2016ngy,Yasui:2016svc,Kanazawa:2016ihl,Yasui:2017izi,Suzuki:2017gde,Kimura:2018vxj,Hattori:2019zig,Fariello:2019ovo,Suenaga:2019jqu,Suenaga:2019car}.
+In such environments the impurity is either a single heavy quark (i.e., charm and bottom quarks) or a hadron including a heavy quark (e.g., $D$ and $B$ mesons).
 The non-Abelian symmetry pertinent to the QCD Kondo effect is the $\SU(2)$ isospin symmetry and the $\SU(3)$ color symmetry.
-(Precisely speaking, as first pointed out in \cite{Kanazawa:2016ihl}, the Kondo effect in QCD is a relativistic analog of the \emph{overscreened Kondo effect} \cite{Nozieres1980,Affleck:1990zd,Affleck:1990iv,Parcollet:1997ysb}, in which the low-energy physics is governed by a non-Fermi-liquid fixed point.
-The overscreening is typical for multichannel systems where there are more conduction electrons than are necessary to exactly screen the impurity's spin.)
-The Kondo scale in quark matter is estimated to be $10\sim100$ MeV \cite{Yasui:2016svc,Suzuki:2017gde} while that in normal metals is of order 10K, so they are different by a factor of $10^{11}$.
+To be precise, as first pointed out in Ref.~\refcite{Kanazawa:2016ihl}, the Kondo effect in QCD is a relativistic analog of the \emph{overscreened Kondo effect} \cite{Nozieres1980,Affleck:1990zd,Affleck:1990iv,Parcollet:1997ysb}, in which the low-energy physics is governed by a non-Fermi-liquid fixed point.
+The Kondo scale in quark matter is estimated to be $10\sim100$ MeV \cite{Yasui:2016svc,Suzuki:2017gde} while that in normal metals is of order 10~K, so they are different by a factor of $10^{11}$.
 It is quite impressive that the same physical mechanism is operative at such drastically different scales.
-Since heavy flavors are phenomenologically important as a probe of hot and dense matter in heavy ion collisions and compact stars \cite{Neubert:1993mb,Neubert:1996wg,manohar_wise_2000,Hosaka:2016ypm}, we expect the QCD Kondo effect to play a role there.
+Since heavy flavors are phenomenologically important as a probe of hot and dense matter in heavy ion collisions and compact stars \cite{Neubert:1993mb,Neubert:1996wg,Manohar_Wise_2023,Hosaka:2016ypm}, we expect the QCD Kondo effect to play a role there.
 However it must be noted that the QCD Kondo effect is always subject to competitions with other kind of condensates \cite{Kanazawa:2016ihl,Suzuki:2017gde}.
-At low baryon density the chiral condensate is dominant, while at asymptotically high baryon density the diquark condensate is dominant.
-Therefore in these two regions the QCD Kondo effect is strongly suppressed.
-Studies \cite{Hattori:2015hka,Ozaki:2015sya,Suenaga:2019jqu} have shown that a chemical potential, an external magnetic field, and a chiral chemical potential all serve as a catalyst of the QCD Kondo effect; however, at the same time they also catalyze chiral symmetry breaking and color superconductivity, so the fate of the QCD Kondo effect is, to say the least, elusive.
+At low baryon density the chiral condensate is dominant, while at asymptotically high baryon density the diquark condensate is dominant.\cite{Rajagopal:2000wf,Alford:2007xm,Fukushima:2010bq} Therefore in these two regions the QCD Kondo effect could be strongly suppressed.
+Studies \cite{Hattori:2015hka,Ozaki:2015sya,Suenaga:2019jqu} have shown that a baryon chemical potential, an external magnetic field, and a chiral chemical potential all serve as a catalyst of the QCD Kondo effect; however, at the same time they also catalyze chiral symmetry breaking and color superconductivity, so the fate of the QCD Kondo effect is, to say the least, elusive.
 Nevertheless it is interesting in its own right as a crossroad of condensed matter physics and high energy physics.